-- I. All DHW circuits, connections, fittings, etc. should be fully in accordance with relevant standards and water supply regulations. - 2.
-Your attention is drawn to: for GB: Guidance G17 to G24 and recommendation R17 to R24 of the Water Regulations Guide. for IE: the current edition of I.S.
-813 "Domestic Gas Installations". - 3.
-The Water Regulations recommendations for England and Wales prohibits backflow from appliances into the wholesome water supply due to thermal expansion.
+I. All DHW circuits, connections, fittings, etc. should be fully in accordance with relevant standards and water supply regulations.

+2. Your attention is drawn to:

+for GB: Guidance G17 to G24 and recommendation R17 to R24 of the Water Regulations Guide. for IE: the current edition of I.S.
+813 "Domestic Gas Installations".

+3. The Water Regulations recommendations for England and Wales prohibits backflow from appliances into the wholesome water supply due to thermal expansion.
 However this type of instantaneous combination boiler, with less than 15 litres of stored capacity, does not require any backflow prevention device as any thermal expansion is accommodated within the appliance.
 It is possible in certain circumstances that other cold water demands (e.g. washing machines, flushing of W.C.s) may affect the DHW function of the boiler.
-In these instances the fitting of a backflow prevention device and expansion vessel is recommended. - 4.
-In instances where the mains water supply incorporates a non-return backflow prevention device, or any other device that includes one\, it is possible for a build-up of pressure to occur.
-This may result in damage to the boiler and other appliances.
-QTo prevent damage to the boiler it is strongly recommended that a suitable mini expansion vessel is fitted on the mains water inlet between the boiler and the non-return device. \(The manufacturer of the device should be consulted if there is any doubt regarding the presence of a non-return feature).
-Even in circumstances where a non-return device is not fitted any future modifications to the mains inlet (e.g. fitting of a water meter) should be considered and an expansion vessel fitted.
-Baxi cannot accept any responsibility for damage to the boiler if these recommendations are not followed. - 5.
-The boiler's maximum working mains pressure is 8 bar, therefore all pipework, connections, fittings, etc. should be suitable for pressures in excess of 8 bar.
+In these instances the fitting of a backflow prevention device and expansion vessel is recommended.

+4. Also if there is an existing check valve, loose jumpered stop cock, water meter or water treatment device already fitted to the wholesome water supply connected to the boiler domestic hot water (DHW) inlet supply then a suitable expansion device may be required.

+5. The boiler's maximum working mains pressure is 8 bar, therefore all pipework, connections, fittings, etc. should be suitable for pressures in excess of 8 bar.
 A pressure reducing valve must be fitted for pressures in excess of 8 bar.
 The manufacturer of any outlet fittings, such as a shower valve, may require a lower maximum pressure.
 The pressure reduction must take account of all fittings connected to the DHW system.